Privacy Policy

 Communication Services: For sending emails and notifications (e.g., Brevo).

-The use of these service providers is necessary for the provision of the contractually agreed services (Art.
-6 para.
-1 lit. b GDPR).
-Some of these service providers may have their location outside the EU/EEA or process data there, as described in the section "International Data Transfers".
+The engagement of these service providers is necessary for the provision of the contractually agreed services (Art.
+6 (1) (b) GDPR).
+Some of these service providers may be located outside the EU/EEA or process data there, as described in the section “International Data Transfers.”

 No Use of User Content for AI Training

-We clarify that your user content, specifically audio recordings and transcripts of phone calls, will not be used by us to train our own or third-party AI models.
-The processing of this data occurs exclusively for the provision of the service you have booked according to our terms of use.
+We clarify that your user content, in particular audio recordings and transcripts of phone calls, will not be used by us to train our own or third-party AI models.
+The processing of this data is carried out solely for the provision of the service you booked in accordance with our terms of use.

 International Data Transfers

-Data Processing in Third Countries: If we process data in a third country (i.e., outside the European Union (EU), the European Economic Area (EEA)) or if the processing occurs in the context of the use of third-party services or the disclosure or transfer of data to other persons, authorities, or companies, this will only take place in accordance with the legal requirements.
+Data Processing in Third Countries: If we process data in a third country (i.e., outside the European Union (EU), the European Economic Area (EEA)) or if processing occurs in connection with the use of third-party services or the disclosure or transfer of data to other persons, entities, or companies, this will only be done in accordance with legal requirements.

-Our primary hosting location for the core data of the Safina AI service is Germany (see section "Engaged Service Providers").
-However, some of the subprocessors we use (especially for AI functions, telephony, analysis, or payment processing) may also process data in third countries, particularly the USA.
+Our primary hosting location for the core data of the Safina AI service is Germany (see the section “Engaged Service Providers”).
+However, some of the sub-processors we use (especially for AI functions, telephony, analysis, or payment processing) may also process data in third countries, particularly the USA.

-If the level of data protection in the third country has been recognized by an adequacy decision (Art.
+If the level of data protection in the third country has been recognized through an adequacy decision (Art.
 45 GDPR), this serves as the basis for the data transfer.
-For the USA, such an adequacy decision exists for companies certified under the "EU-US Data Privacy Framework" (DPF).
-The list of certified companies and more information about the DPF can be found on the website of the US Department of Commerce at https://www.dataprivacyframework.gov/.
-We will inform you in the descriptions of individual services (e.g., Google, Meta, Posthog) whether the provider is DPF-certified.
+For the USA, such an adequacy decision exists for companies certified under the “EU-US Data Privacy Framework” (DPF).
+You can find the list of certified companies and further information about the DPF on the website of the U.S. Department of Commerce at https://www.dataprivacyframework.gov/.
+We will inform you in the descriptions of the individual services (e.g., Google, Meta, Posthog) whether the provider is DPF-certified.

-Otherwise, data transfers will only occur if the level of data protection is secured in another way, particularly through the conclusion of Standard Contractual Clauses (SCCs) of the EU Commission (Art.
-46 para.
-2 lit. c GDPR), your explicit consent (Art.
-49 para.
-1 lit. a GDPR), or if the transfer is necessary for the performance of the contract (Art.
-49 para.
-1 lit. b or c GDPR).
+Moreover, data transfers will only occur if the data protection level is otherwise secured, particularly through the conclusion of standard contractual clauses (Standard Contractual Clauses - SCCs) of the EU Commission (Art.
+46 (2) (c) GDPR), your express consent (Art.
+49 (1) (a) GDPR), or if the transfer is necessary for the performance of the contract (Art.
+49 (1) (b) or (c) GDPR).

-Information on third-country transfers and existing adequacy decisions can be found in the information offerings of the EU Commission: https://commission.europa.eu/law/law-topic/data-protection/international-dimension-data-protection_en?prefLang=de.
+Information on third country transfers and present adequacy decisions can be found in the informational offering of the EU Commission: https://commission.europa.eu/law/law-topic/data-protection/international-dimension-data-protection_en?prefLang=de.

 General Information on Data Storage and Deletion

 We delete personal data that we process in accordance with legal provisions (Art.
-17 GDPR) as soon as the underlying consents are revoked or no further legal bases for the processing exist (e.g., when the purpose of processing has ceased and there is no legal retention obligation to the contrary).
-This concerns cases where the original purpose of processing no longer applies or the data is no longer necessary.
-Exceptions to this regulation apply when legal obligations (e.g., commercial or tax retention obligations) or our legitimate interests (e.g., to assert, exercise or defend legal claims) require longer storage or archiving of the data.
+17 GDPR) as soon as the underlying consents are revoked or no further legal bases for processing exist (e.g., when the purpose of processing no longer applies and there are no legal retention obligations).
+This applies to cases where the original purpose of processing no longer exists or the data are no longer needed.
+Exceptions to this provision apply when legal obligations (e.g., commercial or tax retention obligations) or our legitimate interests (e.g., for the assertion, exercise, or defense of legal claims) require longer retention or archiving of the data.

-In particular, data that must be retained for commercial or tax reasons or whose storage is necessary for legal prosecution or to protect the rights of other natural or legal persons must be archived accordingly.
+In particular, data that must be retained for commercial or tax reasons or that must be stored for legal proceedings or to protect the rights of other natural or legal persons must be archived accordingly.

-Our privacy notices contain additional information on the retention and deletion of data that specifically applies to particular processing processes.
-After the termination of the user agreement, we delete your user content in accordance with the provisions in our terms of use (typically after 30 days, unless retention obligations exist).
+Our privacy notices contain additional information on the retention and deletion of data that specifically apply to certain processing processes.
+After the termination of the service contract, we will delete your user content in accordance with the regulations in our terms of use (generally after 30 days, unless there are retention obligations).

-In the case of multiple statements regarding the retention period or deletion deadlines of a date, the longest period shall always apply.
+In cases with multiple statements regarding the retention period or deletion deadlines of a date, the longest period shall be applicable.

-If a period does not expressly begin on a specific date and lasts at least one year, it automatically starts at the end of the calendar year in which the event giving rise to the period occurred.
-In the case of ongoing contractual relationships in which data is stored, the event giving rise to the period is the date of the validity of the termination or any other termination of the legal relationship.
+If a period does not explicitly start at a specific date and lasts at least one year, it shall automatically begin at the end of the calendar year in which the triggering event occurred.
+In the case of ongoing contractual relationships during which data is stored, the triggering event is the moment when the termination becomes effective or any other termination of the legal relationship.

-Data that is retained no longer for the originally intended purpose, but based on legal provisions or other reasons, will only be processed for the reasons that justify their retention.
+Data that is no longer required for the originally intended purpose but is retained due to legal mandates or other reasons will only be processed for the reasons justifying its retention.

-Retention and Deletion of Data: The following general deadlines apply for the retention and archiving according to German law:
+Retention and Deletion of Data: The following general periods apply for retention and archiving under German law:

-10 Years: Retention period for books and records, annual financial statements, inventories, management reports, opening balance sheets, as well as the necessary work instructions and other organizational documents, booking documents, and invoices (§ 147 para.
-3 i.
-V. m. para.
-1 No. 1, 4, and 4a AO, § 14b para.
-1 UStG, § 257 para.
-1 No. 1 and 4, para.
-4 HGB).
+10 Years: Retention period for books and records, annual financial statements, inventories, management reports, opening balance sheets, as well as the necessary work instructions and other organizational documents, bookkeeping vouchers and invoices (§ 147 (3) in conjunction with (1) nos.
+1, 4 and 4a AO, § 14b (1) UStG, § 257 (1) nos.
+1 and 4, (4) HGB).

-6 Years: Other business documents: received commercial or business letters, reproductions of sent commercial or business letters, other documents, as far as they are relevant for taxation (§ 147 para.
-3 i.
-V. m. para.
-1 No. 2, 3, 5 AO, § 257 para.
-1 No. 2 and 3, para.
-4 HGB).
+6 Years: Other business documents: received commercial or business letters, copies of sent commercial or business letters, and other documents as far as they are relevant for taxation (§ 147 (3) in conjunction with (1) nos.
+2, 3, 5 AO, § 257 (1) nos.
+2 and 3, (4) HGB).

-3 Years: Data that is necessary to consider potential warranty and damage claims or similar contractual claims and rights as well as to process associated inquiries, based on previous business experiences and common industry practices, are stored for the duration of the regular statutory limitation period of three years (§§ 195, 199 BGB).
+3 Years: Data necessary to consider potential warranty and damage claims or similar contractual claims and rights as well as to process related inquiries, based on previous business experiences and customary industry practices, will be stored for the duration of the regular statutory limitation period of three years (§§ 195, 199 BGB).

 Rights of Affected Persons

-Rights of affected persons under the GDPR: You have various rights under the GDPR as a data subject, which arise particularly from Art.
-15 to 21 GDPR:
+Rights of affected persons under the GDPR: As affected persons, you have various rights under the GDPR, which particularly arise from Articles 15 to 21 GDPR:

-Right to object: You have the right to object at any time, for reasons arising from your particular situation, to the processing of personal data concerning you which is based on Art.
-6 para.
-1 lit. e or f GDPR; this also applies to profiling based on these provisions.
-If your personal data is being processed for the purpose of direct marketing, you have the right to object at any time to the processing of your personal data for such marketing purposes; this also applies to profiling insofar as it is connected to such direct marketing.
+Right to Object: You have the right to object at any time, for reasons arising from your particular situation, to the processing of personal data concerning you, which is based on Art.
+6 (1) (e) or (f) GDPR; this also applies to profiling based on this provision.
+If personal data concerning you is processed for direct marketing purposes, you have the right to object at any time to the processing of personal data concerning you for such marketing purposes; this also applies to profiling to the extent that it is related to such direct marketing.

-Right to revoke consent: You have the right to revoke consents granted at any time.
-The revocation of consent does not affect the lawfulness of the processing carried out on the basis of the consent until the revocation.
+Right to Withdraw Consent: You have the right to withdraw given consents at any time.
+The withdrawal of consent does not affect the lawfulness of processing based on consent before its withdrawal.

-Right to information: You have the right to request confirmation as to whether personal data concerning you is being processed and to receive information about this data as well as further information and a copy of the data in accordance with legal requirements.
+Right of Access: You have the right to obtain confirmation as to whether personal data concerning you is being processed and to obtain information about this data as well as further information and a copy of the data in accordance with legal requirements.

-Right to deletion and restriction of processing: You have the right to request that personal data concerning you be deleted immediately, or alternatively to request a restriction of the processing of personal data concerning you in accordance with legal requirements.
+Right to Deletion and Restriction of Processing: You have the right, in accordance with legal requirements, to request that personal data concerning you be deleted immediately, or alternatively, to request a restriction of processing of personal data concerning you in accordance with legal requirements.

-Right to data portability: You have the right to receive personal data concerning you that you have provided to us, in a structured, commonly used, and machine-readable format, or to request the transfer to another controller in accordance with legal requirements.
+Right to Data Portability: You have the right to receive the personal data concerning you that you have provided to us in a structured, commonly used, and machine-readable format or to request the transfer of that data to another controller in accordance with legal requirements.

 Business Services

-We process data of our contractual and business partners, e.g., customers and prospects (collectively referred to as "contract partners"), within the framework of contractual and comparable legal relationships as well as related measures and with regard to communication with the contract partners (or pre-contractually), for example to respond to inquiries.
-The legal basis here is Art.
-6 para.
-1 lit. b GDPR.
+We process data of our contractual and business partners, e.g., customers and prospects (collectively referred to as “contract partners”), within the framework of contractual and comparable legal relationships as well as related measures and in relation to communication with the contract partners (or pre-contractually), for example, to respond to inquiries.
+The legal basis for this is Art.
+6 (1) (b) GDPR.

 We use this data to fulfill our contractual obligations.
-This includes in particular the obligations to provide the agreed services (Safina AI service), any update obligations and remedy for warranty and other performance disruptions.
-In addition, we use the data to assert our rights and for purposes related to these obligations as well as organizational tasks (Art.
-6 para.
-1 lit. f GDPR).
-Furthermore, we process the data based on our legitimate interests in proper and economical business management as well as in security measures to protect our contractual partners and our business operations from misuse, threats to their data, secrets, information, and rights (e.g., to involve telecommunications, transport, and other auxiliary services as well as subcontractors, banks, tax and legal advisors, payment service providers or financial authorities) (Art.
-6 para.
-1 lit. f GDPR).
-In accordance with applicable law, we only pass on the data of contract partners to third parties (in particular our sub-processors) to the extent necessary for the aforementioned purposes or to fulfill legal obligations.
-Further forms of processing, for example for marketing purposes, will be communicated to the contract partners in the context of this privacy policy.
+This includes, in particular, the obligations to provide the agreed services (Safina AI service), any obligations to update, and remedying warranty and other performance disturbances.
+Furthermore, we use the data to safeguard our rights and for the purposes of related administrative tasks and corporate organization (Art.
+6 (1) (f) GDPR).
+In addition, we process the data on the basis of our legitimate interests in proper and efficient business management as well as security measures to protect our contract partners and our business operations from abuse, threats to their data, secrets, information, and rights (e.g., for the involvement of telecommunications, transport, and other auxiliary services as well as subcontractors, banks, tax, and legal advisors, payment service providers, or financial authorities) (Art.
+6 (1) (f) GDPR).
+Within the framework of applicable law, we only pass on the data of contract partners to third parties (particularly our sub-processors) to the extent necessary for the aforementioned purposes or to fulfill legal obligations.
+Contract partners will be informed of other forms of processing, for example, for marketing purposes in the framework of this privacy policy.

-We inform the contract partners which data is necessary for the aforementioned purposes prior to or in the course of data collection, e.g., in online forms, through special markings (e.g., colors) or symbols (e.g., asterisks), or personally.
+We will inform contract partners of which data are required for the aforementioned purposes before or during data collection, e.g., in online forms, through special markings (e.g., colors) or symbols (e.g., asterisks), or personally.

 Data Processing Agreement (DPA) for Entrepreneurs

-If you use the Safina AI service as an entrepreneur (in accordance with § 14 BGB) and have personal data (especially data of your callers) processed by us as Safina AI, you act as the controller within the meaning of Art.
-4 No. 7 GDPR and we act as the processor within the meaning of Art.
+If you use the Safina AI service as an entrepreneur (according to § 14 BGB) and have personal data (especially data of your callers) processed by us as Safina AI within this use, you act as the controller under Art.
+4 No. 7 GDPR and we act as the processor under Art.
 4 No. 8 GDPR.

 In this case, the conclusion of a Data Processing Agreement (DPA) in accordance with Art.
-28 GDPR between you and us is mandatory to ensure data protection compliant processing.
-This DPA regulates the rights and obligations of both parties concerning the processing of personal data.
+28 GDPR between you and us is mandatory to ensure compliance with data protection regulations.
+This DPA regulates the rights and obligations of both parties regarding the processing of personal data.

-Conclusion of the DPA is a prerequisite for the lawful use of the service by entrepreneurs for processing personal data of their callers.
-You are responsible for concluding the DPA with us in a timely manner before the processing of personal data via the service begins.
-Our standard DPA can be obtained by request at info(at)safina.ai.
+The conclusion of the DPA is a prerequisite for the lawful use of the service by entrepreneurs for processing personal data of their callers.
+You are responsible for completing the DPA with us in a timely manner before processing personal data through the service begins.
+You can obtain our standard DPA by requesting it at info(at)safina.ai.

 Users can create a user account.
-During the registration process, the required mandatory information will be communicated to users and processed for the purpose of providing the user account based on contractual obligation fulfillment (Art.
-6 para.
-1 lit. b GDPR).
-The processed data includes in particular the login information (username or email address, password).
+In the context of registration, the necessary mandatory information is communicated to users and is processed for the purpose of providing the user account based on contractual obligation fulfillment (Art.
+6 (1) (b) GDPR).
+The processed data includes, in particular, the login information (username or email address, password).

-As part of the use of our registration and sign-in functions as well as the use of the user account, we store the IP address and the time of the respective user action.
-The storage occurs based on our legitimate interests as well as those of users for protection against misuse and other unauthorized use (Art.
-6 para.
-1 lit. f GDPR).
-Transfer of this data to third parties generally does not occur unless it is necessary for pursuing our claims or there is a legal obligation to do so (Art.
-6 para.
-1 lit. c or f GDPR).
+In the context of utilizing our registration and login features as well as the use of the user account, we store the IP address and the time of the respective user action.
+The storage occurs based on our legitimate interests as well as those of the users in protection against misuse and other unauthorized use (Art.
+6 (1) (f) GDPR).
+This data is generally not shared with third parties unless it is necessary to pursue our claims or there is a legal obligation to do so (Art.
+6 (1) (c) or (f) GDPR).

-Users can be informed via email about events relevant to their user account, such as technical changes or billing information (Art.
-6 para.
-1 lit. b GDPR).
+Users may be informed via email about occurrences that are relevant to their user account, such as technical changes or billing information (Art.
+6 (1) (b) GDPR).

 Contact and Inquiry Management

-When contacting us (e.g., by mail, contact form, email, phone, or via social media), as well as in the context of existing user and business relationships, the information of the inquiring persons will be processed to the extent necessary to answer contact inquiries and any requested measures (Art.
-6 para.
-1 lit. b or f GDPR).
+When contacting us (e.g., by post, contact form, email, phone, or via social media) as well as in the context of existing user and business relationships, the details of the inquiring individuals are processed as far as this is necessary for answering the contact inquiries and any requested measures (Art.
+6 (1) (b) or (f) GDPR).

 Newsletters and Electronic Notifications

-We send newsletters, emails, and other electronic notifications (hereinafter referred to as "newsletters") solely with the consent of the recipients (Art.
-6 para.
-1 lit. a GDPR) or based on a legal basis (e.g., § 7 para.
-3 UWG for existing customers).
-If, in the context of signing up for the newsletter, its contents are mentioned, these contents are decisive for the users' consent.
-For subscribing to our newsletter, providing your email address is usually sufficient.
-However, to provide you with a personalized service, we may request your name for personal addressing in the newsletter or additional information if this is necessary for the purpose of the newsletter.
+We send newsletters, emails, and other electronic notifications (hereinafter referred to as “newsletters”) solely with the consent of the recipients (Art.
+6 (1) (a) GDPR) or based on a legal basis (e.g., § 7 (3) UWG for existing customers).
+If the contents of the newsletter are specified during the signup process, these contents are decisive for the users’ consent.
+Normally, you only need to provide your email address to sign up for our newsletter.
+However, to provide a personalized service, we may request your name for personal addressing in the newsletter or additional information if this is necessary for the purpose of the newsletter.

-Deletion and Restriction of Processing: We may store the unsubscribed email addresses for up to three years based on our legitimate interests before deleting them to document a previously given consent (Art.
-6 para.
-1 lit. f GDPR).
-Processing of this data will be limited to the purpose of potentially defending against claims.
-An individual deletion request is possible at any time, provided the former existence of consent is confirmed at the same time.
-In the case of obligations to permanently comply with objections, we reserve the right to store the email address solely for this purpose in a blocking list (known as a "blocklist") (Art.
-6 para.
-1 lit. f GDPR).
+Deletion and Restriction of Processing: We can store the unsubscribed email addresses for up to three years based on our legitimate interests before we delete them to prove a previously given consent (Art.
+6 (1) (f) GDPR).
+Processing of this data is limited to the purpose of potentially defending against claims.
+An individual deletion request is possible at any time, provided that the previous existence of consent is confirmed.
+In the case of obligations to permanently respect objections, we reserve the right to retain the email address solely for this purpose in a suppression list (so-called “blocklist”) (Art.
+6 (1) (f) GDPR).

-The logging of the registration process occurs based on our legitimate interests for the purpose of proving its proper course (Art.
-6 para.
-1 lit. f GDPR).
-If we engage a service provider for sending emails (e.g., Brevo), this is done based on our legitimate interests in an efficient and secure sending system (Art.
-6 para.
-1 lit. f GDPR) and within the framework of a data processing agreement (Art.
+The logging of the registration process occurs based on our legitimate interests for the purpose of evidence of its proper course (Art.
+6 (1) (f) GDPR).
+If we engage a service provider to send emails (e.g., Brevo), this is done based on our legitimate interests in an efficient and secure mailing system (Art.
+6 (1) (f) GDPR) and within the framework of a data processing agreement (Art.
 28 GDPR).

 Contents: Information about us, our services, promotions, and offers.

-We process personal data for the purposes of advertising communication, which may occur through various channels, such as email, phone, post, or fax, in accordance with legal provisions (based on Art.
-6 para.
-1 lit. a or f GDPR, possibly in conjunction with § 7 UWG).
+We process personal data for the purposes of promotional communication, which can occur through various channels, such as email, phone, post, or fax, in accordance with legal provisions (based on Art.
+6 (1) (a) or (f) GDPR, possibly in conjunction with § 7 UWG).

-Recipients have the right to revoke consents granted at any time or to object to advertising communication at any time.
+The recipients have the right to withdraw given consents at any time or to object to promotional communication at any time.

-After revocation or objection, we store the data necessary for documenting the previous authorization for contact or sending for up to three years after the end of the year in which the revocation or objection occurred, based on our legitimate interests (Art.
-6 para.
-1 lit. f GDPR).
-Processing of this data is limited to the purpose of possible defense against claims.
-Based on the legitimate interest of permanently considering the cancellation or objection of users, we also store the required data to avoid renewed contact (e.g., depending on the communication channel the email address, phone number, name) in a blocking list (Art.
-6 para.
-1 lit. f GDPR).
+After withdrawal or objection, we will store the data necessary to prove previous authorization for contact or sending for up to three years after the end of the year of withdrawal or objection based on our legitimate interests (Art.
+6 (1) (f) GDPR).
+The processing of this data is limited to the purpose of possible defense against claims.
+Based on the legitimate interest in permanently respecting the users’ withdrawal or objection, we will also store the data necessary to avoid contacting again (e.g., depending on the communication channel, the email address, telephone number, name) in a suppression list (Art.
+6 (1) (f) GDPR).

 Web Analysis, Monitoring, and Optimization (Website & App)

-The web analysis (also referred to as “reach measurement”) serves to evaluate the visitor flows of our online offerings (website and app) and can include behavior, interests, or demographic information about the visitors, such as age or gender, in pseudonymous values.
-Using reach analysis, we can, for example, identify when our online offerings or their functions or content are most frequently used or invite reuse.
-It is also possible for us to track which areas need improvement.
-In addition to web analysis, we may also use testing methods to test and optimize different versions of our online offerings or its components.
+Web analysis (also known as “reach measurement”) serves to evaluate visitor flows to our online offering (website and app) and can include pseudonymous values regarding visitor behavior, interests, or demographic information such as age or gender.
+With the help of reach analysis, for example, we can recognize when our online offering or its functions or contents are used most often, or invite for reuse.
+It is also possible for us to track which areas need optimization.
+In addition to web analysis, we can also employ testing procedures to test and optimize different versions of our online offering or its components.

-Unless stated otherwise below, profiles can be created for these purposes which summarize data related to a usage operation, and information can be stored in a browser or on an end device and then read out (e.g., using cookies or similar technologies such as local storage or app-specific identifiers).
-The collected information includes in particular visited websites/app areas and the elements used there as well as technical information such as the used browser, the used computer system/operating system, and information about usage times.
-If users have consented to the collection of their location data towards us or towards the providers of the services we use, processing of location data is also possible.
+Unless stated otherwise below, profiles may be created for these purposes, i.e., data summarized for a usage process, and information may be saved in a browser or on an end device and then read (e.g., using cookies or similar technologies like local storage or app-specific identifiers).
+The collected information includes, in particular, visited websites/app areas and the elements used there, as well as technical information such as the browser used, the computer system/operating system used, and information about usage times.
+If users have consented to the collection of their location data with us or with the providers of the services we employ, the processing of location data may also be possible.

-Furthermore, the IP addresses of users are stored.
-However, we use an IP-masking method (i.e., pseudonymization by truncating the IP address) to protect users where technically feasible.
-Generally, no clear data of users (such as email addresses or names) is stored within the framework of web analysis, A/B testing, and optimization, but pseudonyms.
-This means that we, as well as the providers of the software used, do not know the actual identity of the users, but only the information stored in their profiles for the purpose of the respective processes.
+Furthermore, the users’ IP addresses are stored.
+However, we use an IP masking procedure (i.e., pseudonymization by truncating the IP address) to protect users where technically feasible.
+Generally, no clear data of users (such as email addresses or names) is stored within the context of web analysis, A/B testing, and optimization; instead, pseudonymous data is used.
+This means that neither we nor the providers of the utilized software know the actual identity of the users but only the information stored in their profiles for purpose of the respective procedures.

-Notes on Legal Bases: If we ask users for their consent to use third-party providers (e.g., through a cookie banner or app query), the legal basis for data processing will be consent (Art.
-6 para.
-1 lit. a GDPR, § 25 para.
-1 TTDSG).
-Otherwise, user data will be processed based on our legitimate interests (i.e., interest in efficient, economical, and user-friendly services as well as optimizing our offerings) (Art.
-6 para.
-1 lit. f GDPR, § 25 para.
-2 TTDSG).
+Notes on Legal Bases: If we ask users for their consent to use third-party providers (e.g., via a cookie banner or app prompt), the legal basis for data processing is consent (Art.
+6 (1) (a) GDPR, § 25 (1) TTDSG).
+Otherwise, user data will be processed based on our legitimate interests (i.e., interest in efficient, economical, and user-friendly services, as well as optimizing our offering) (Art.
+6 (1) (f) GDPR, § 25 (2) TTDSG).
 In this context, we would also like to draw your attention to the information regarding the use of cookies and similar technologies in this privacy policy.

 Online Marketing

-We process personal data for the purpose of online marketing, which may include the marketing of advertising spaces or the presentation of advertising and other content (collectively referred to as "content") based on the potential interests of users as well as measuring their effectiveness.
+We process personal data for the purpose of online marketing, which may particularly involve the marketing of advertising spaces or the presentation of advertising and other content (collectively referred to as “content”) based upon potential interests of users as well as measuring their effectiveness.

-For these purposes, so-called user profiles are created and stored in a file (the so-called “cookie”) or similar methods are used, through which the information relevant for displaying the aforementioned content are stored pertaining to the user.
-This may include viewed content, visited websites, used online networks, but also communication partners and technical information such as the used browser, the used computer system as well as information about usage times and functions used.
-If users have consented to the collection of their location data, this may also be processed.
+For these purposes, so-called user profiles are created and stored in a file (the so-called “cookie”) or similar methods used to store relevant information about users for the display of the aforementioned content.
+This may include, for example, viewed content, visited websites, used online networks, as well as communication partners and technical information, such as the browser used, the computer system used, and information on usage times and used features.
+If users have consented to the collection of their location data, this can also be processed.

-The statements in the profiles are generally stored in the cookies or via similar methods.
-These cookies may later also be read on other websites that use the same online marketing process, analyzed for the purpose of displaying content, supplemented with additional data, and stored on the server of the provider of the online marketing process.
+Typically, the information in profiles is stored in cookies or similar methods.
+These cookies can later be read on other websites utilizing the same online marketing procedure and analyzed for the purpose of displaying content, as well as being complemented with additional data and stored on the server of the online marketing service provider.

-In exceptional cases, it is possible to associate clear data with the profiles, primarily when users, for example, are members of a social network whose online marketing processes we use and the network connects the user profiles with the aforementioned information.
-Please note that users can make additional agreements with the providers, for example, through consent during registration.
+Occasionally, it may be possible to assign clear data to profiles, primarily when users are, for example, members of a social network whose online marketing procedure we employ and the network connects user profiles with the aforementioned information.
+Please note that users can enter into additional agreements with the providers, such as by giving consent during registration.

-Generally, we only receive access to aggregated information about the success of our advertising.
-However, we can check within the framework of so-called conversion measurements which of our online marketing measures have led to a so-called conversion, i.e., for example, to a contract conclusion with us.
-The conversion measurement is used only for the success analysis of our marketing measures.
+We generally only gain access to summarized information about the success of our advertisements.
+However, we can check, as part of so-called conversion measurements, which of our online marketing procedures have led to a so-called conversion, i.e., for example, to a contract conclusion with us.
+The conversion measurement is used solely for the success analysis of our marketing measures.

-Unless stated otherwise, please assume that cookies used will be stored for a period of up to two years.
+Unless stated otherwise, please assume that cookies used are stored for a period of up to two years.

 Notes on Legal Bases: If we ask users for their consent to use third-party providers (e.g., via a cookie banner), the legal basis for data processing is consent (Art.
-6 para.
-1 lit. a GDPR, § 25 para.
-1 TTDSG).
-Otherwise, the users' data will be processed based on our legitimate interests (i.e., interest in efficient, economical, and user-friendly services as well as analyzing and optimizing our marketing measures) (Art.
-6 para.
-1 lit. f GDPR, § 25 para.
-2 TTDSG).
+6 (1) (a) GDPR, § 25 (1) TTDSG).
+Otherwise, user data will be processed based on our legitimate interests (i.e., interest in efficient, economical, and user-friendly services as well as analyzing and optimizing our marketing measures) (Art.
+6 (1) (f) GDPR, § 25 (2) TTDSG).

-Notes on Revocation and Objection: We refer to the privacy notices of the respective providers and the options for objection provided for the providers (so-called "opt-out").
-If no explicit opt-out option has been indicated, one option is that you disable cookies in your browser settings.
-However, this may limit the functionality of our online offerings.
-Therefore, we also recommend the following opt-out options, which are offered collectively in respective areas:
+Notes on Withdrawal and Objection: We refer to the privacy notices of the respective providers and the objection possibilities provided for the providers (so-called “opt-out”).
+If no explicit opt-out possibility has been provided, one means is that you can disable cookies in your browser settings.
+However, this may limit the features of our online offering.
+We therefore also recommend the following opt-out options, which are summarized and offered for each area:

 a) Europe: https://www.youronlinechoices.eu.